-Born December 10th 1934, passed away peacefully on Friday, January 3rd 2020 surrounded by his children.
-He was predeceased by his parents: John and Olivette (Rouette) Mellady, brothers: John Mellady, Robert Mellady, Raymond Mellady and sister: Ruth (Mellady) Reynolds, and former wife Linda (Luciani) Mellady.
+10th 1934, passed away peacefully on Friday, January 3rd 2020 surrounded by his children.
+He was predeceased by his parents: John and Olivette Mellady, ers: John Mellady, Robert Mellady, Raymond Mellady and sister: Ruth (Mellady) Reynolds, and former wife Linda (Luciani) Mellady.
 A long-time resident of Willimantic, he served overseas in the U.S. Navy from 1952 to 1954 as a seaman.
-Richard was a carpenter by trade for years, specializing in roofing and built many homes and apartments in Eastern Connecticut.
-Richard will be sadly missed by his two children: daughter, Gina Mellady and her wife Kendra (Comeau) Mellady of Meriden, CT and son, Richard J. Mellady Jr and his wife Debora (Nadeau) Mellady of Brooklyn, CT and his two step-children: son, Donald Blanchette of New Britain, CT and daughter, Kelli Blanchette and her wife, Juneann (Ostiguy) Blanchette and Jane Johnson of Windham, CT, sister in law Claire Mellady of Coventry, CT, Brother in law Roland Reynolds of Coventry, CT and many nieces and nephews and great-nieces and nephews who reside in Connecticut and nearby areas.
+Richard was a carpenter by trade for over 40 years, specializing in roofing and built many homes and apartments in Eastern Connecticut.
+Richard will be sadly missed by his two children: daughter, Gina Mellady and her wife Kendra (Comeau) Mellady of Meriden, CT and son, Richard J. Mellady Jr and his wife Debora (Nadeau) Mellady Born December Britain, CT daughter, Blanchette (Rouette) brothof Brooklyn, CT and his two step-children: son, Donald Blanchette of New and Kelli and her wife, Juneann (Ostiguy) Blanchette of Brooklyn, CT along with his sisters Carol Merchant and her husband Donald of Windham, CT and Jane Johnson of Windham, CT, sister in law Claire Mellady of Coventry, CT, Brother in law Roland Reynolds of Coventry, CT and many nieces and nephews and great-nieces and nephews who reside in Connecticut and nearby areas.
 A Catholic memorial service will be held graveside on Saturday, January 18, 2020 at 10:00 am at St. Joseph's Cemetery in Willimantic, CT.
 In lieu of flowers, donations may be made to St. Joseph's Church in Willimantic, CT.
+Douglas Collins, 74 DANIELSON Douglas Collins, 74, passed away at home on Tuesday December 31, 2019 with his loving family by his side; He is survived Musitano, Angelo Musitano, Benjamin Rivera, Leah Carmela, and Kaylee Hill; his great-grandchildren Kylie, Caidance, and Aubree Musitano and one great-grandchild on the way; his two special nephews: George and Thomas Butts; he also leaves, many nieces, nephews, relatives and friends.
+Douglas was born in West Warwick, RI on August 16, 1945, son of the late Thomas and Myrtle (Tourtellotte) Collins; he enjoyed going hunting and fishing and was a fan of old western films.
+Douglas thoroughly enjoyed taking the family on trips to Jamestown Beach and spending as much time as possible with those he loved.
+All were invited to attend a celebration of Douglas' life on Friday January 3, 2020 at 12:00 noon at the Sterling Fire House, 225 Main Street Sterling, CT.
+Private committal services will be held at a later date at the Riverside Cemetery in Sterling.
 Charles Eldredge Stoddard, Jr., 84